Sleep Apnea

 _DSC0177_2.jpg add on 10

-To prevent accidental release of the tongue during sleep, at least one of the upper tongue gripping surfaces (upper for dentate patients and lower for edentulout patients) is mounted in a continual biasing mechanism that creates a cushioned grip which persists throughout the submaximal mandible and tongue movements that occur during normal sleep.
+To prevent accidental release of the tongue during sleep, at least one of the upper tongue gripping surfaces (the upper for patients with teeth and the lower for denture patients) is mounted in a continual biasing mechanism that creates a cushioned grip which persists throughout the submaximal mandible and tongue movements that occur during normal sleep.
 The cushioned grip continues until the mouth is opened wide enough to release the tongue.
+In most people, the target position for the tongue is just far enough forward for its tip to maintain light contact with the lips closed around it, as shown below.
+Patients go to sleep with the tongue in this target position, and they awake with the tongue in the same target position, because the tongue cannot escape during sleep.

 FINISHED2_3.jpg